inmcm/xoodoo/README.md

 # Xoodoo/Xoodyak
 A pure Go implementation of the [Xoodyak](https://keccak.team/xoodyak.html) cryptographic scheme utilizing the [Xoodoo](https://keccak.team/xoodoo.html) permutation function.
 The Xoodyak implementation supports all specified Cyclist mode functions described in the [specification](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-spec-doc/xoodyak-spec-final.pdf).

-In addition, higher level primitives are provided to support hashing and authenticated encryption modes described in [NIST's Lightweight Cryptography](https://csrc.nist.gov/Projects/lightweight-cryptography/finalists) competition.
-Go standard library interfaces are also support where applicable.
-Test vectors are copied from or otherwise generated from the [reference C code](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-submissions/xoodyak.zip) provided to NIST as part of the
+In addition, higher level primitives are provided to support the hashing and authenticated encryption modes described in [NIST's LightWeight Cryptography (LWC)](https://csrc.nist.gov/Projects/lightweight-cryptography/finalists) competition.
+Go standard library interfaces are also supported where applicable.
+Test vectors are taken from or otherwise generated from the [reference C code](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-submissions/xoodyak.zip) provided to NIST as part of the
 LWC competition.

 ## Installation
 Install like any Go package: